Healthy Macaroni Recipes

 Poblanos add a kick of heat to this chili mac recipe.
 If that's not your thing, swap in green bell peppers to tone down the heat in this easy pasta dish, which mashes up mac and cheese and chili into a seriously satisfying skillet dinner.

+This is the macaroni and cheese recipe that would have been made in the kitchens at Thomas Jefferson's Monticello.
+Jefferson first became familiar the creamy, cheesy baked dish of macaroni from his time in Paris and it was enslaved cooks, James Hemings, Peter Hemings, Edith Hern Fossett and Frances Gillette Hern, who prepared this favorite dish over the years.
+The popularization of this iconic American dish can be traced to Black cooks, like Peter Fossett (the freed son of Edith Hern Fossett), Rufus Estes and Freda De Knight, who helped spread the dish throughout the United States.
+Learn more about Macaroni and Cheese at Monticello.

-This thick soup is full of chickpeas, tomatoes, fresh rosemary and pasta.
+This thick soup is full of ceci (Italian for chickpeas), tomatoes, fresh rosemary and pasta.
 Convenient pantry items makes it the perfect solution for harried weeknights.
 To make this soup vegetarian simply swap reduced-sodium vegetable broth for the beef broth.

+A package of frozen pureed winter squash adds sweetness and good nutrition--namely vitamin A, potassium and fiber--to this soup version of a family favorite, mac and cheese.
+It also lends its orange color to the soup, making it seem cheesier without actually adding more cheese.
+Feel free to swap in your favorite shape of medium-size pasta for the elbow macaroni.
+Using convenience items like the frozen squash means that this healthy kid-friendly dinner takes just 30 minutes to prep.

+Broccoli—just like pasta—makes a tasty pairing with sharp Cheddar.
+Here, we've combined all three ingredients in a homey casserole that's baked in a cast-iron skillet.
+Replacing some of the pasta in the dish with vegetables makes it more nutritious and helps you cut down on carbs.

 Make a healthier version of classic macaroni and cheese with this recipe that adds broccoli for a nutritional boost and an easy way to eat more vegetables.
 Using an electric pressure cooker, such as the InstantPot, gets dinner on the table in just 30 minutes.